apache/sling-site/README.md

     # deploy the site
     mvn clean package -Ppublish-site -Dmsg="<describe your changes>"

-The [ASF's gitpubsub mechanism](https://blogs.apache.org/infra/entry/git_based_websites_available) then synchronizes that content to http://sling.apache.org , usually within a few seconds.
+The [ASF's gitpubsub mechanism](https://blogs.apache.org/infra/entry/git_based_websites_available) then synchronizes that content to [http://sling.apache.org](http://sling.apache.org), usually within a few seconds.
+More details about the publication process can be found in the [ASF Documentation about Project sites](https://www.apache.org/dev/project-site.html).

 ## Variables in page content
 Adding `expandVariables=true` to a page's front matter enables simple variables replacement, see the `pageVariables` map in